nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 <iframe src="https://drive.google.com/file/d/1EjEU6Sxa62IZyKkrpNCVAtWf-ng-CbMO/preview" width="640" height="480"></iframe>

-Nice, square lines cored on a piece of square 3/4" ply, which were totally botched by a poorly aligned miter saw.
+Nice square lines scored on a piece of square 3/4" ply, completely botched by a poorly aligned miter saw.
 It was stupid of me not to check the alignment and cost me a fair bit of sanding to get things sorted.

 <iframe src="https://drive.google.com/file/d/1EnrOZ2gY5eHhRrn1IqriUT7XPdQ5bLSv/preview" width="640" height="480"></iframe>

-Pocket screw jig in action.
+Pocket screw jig action.
 Just because.
-Because of the size of the form there was no reasonable way a driver would have seated in the pocket screws had the pockets been inside the form so I had to think through the order of operations for a moment to be certain pockets facing out would work.
+Given the scale I'm working at there was no reasonable way a driver could have seated properly in the screw heads had the pockets been facing inward so I had to think through the order of operations for a moment to be certain pockets facing out would work.
+Not an especially difficult conclusion to come to but this was my first go with pocket screws and I was still smarting from the miter saw fiasco.

 <iframe src="https://drive.google.com/file/d/1Eau_8uKa9qF-mPUfG9JkCMFCD102Kk2k/preview" width="640" height="480"></iframe>